echeran/smile-of-murugan/webbook/chapter19.md

 writers, as A. K. Ramanujan very happily put it during a private conversation, were devoid of the five senses of seeing, hearing, touch, smell and taste.
-One is indeed almost bound to ask if there is something wrong with the sensoric perceptions of these writers---or is it just utter lack of the pertinent vocabulary and stylistic skill?
+One is indeed almost bound to ask if there is something wrong with the sensoric perceptions of these writers—or is it just utter lack of the pertinent vocabulary and stylistic skill?